Edmonton Radial Railway: Early growth

 A parade at Jasper Avenue and 101 Street, looking north, in 1913.
-An observation streetcar is in the centre of the street, and elephants are in the distance.
+A freight hauling streetcar is in the centre of the street, and elephants are in the distance.

 The ERR was hard-pressed for employees during the First World War, because a number of its staff joined the military after war broke out; at least four of-whom died while overseas.
 Service was further hampered during this time by a major flood in 1915, an influx of European refugees, and the rise of jitneys (shared taxis).
 The ERR was forced to contend with a rising deficit, leading to the Edmonton Property Owners' Association demanding that the ERR be led by an independent board elected by residents, rather than unelected city staff.

 In September 1915, H. Milton Martin chaired an investigation which found that the ERR had suffered from notable financial mismanagement which created its deficit.
 The Martin Report made several recommendations, including a reduction of assets, lowering its operating expenditures, and transferring the ERR to an independent commission.
 Several changes were made to accounting practices, but key recommendations, such as the standing of an independent commission, were not implemented.

 The ERR was paralyzed by a severe blizzard on January 30, 1916; the poor conditions were exacerbated by reductions in track inspections due to budget cuts, and only one of the two snow sweeper cars working.
 All streetcar service was cancelled at noon that same day.
 The next day, a Monday, much of the streetcar system was still out of action, in what was called "the greatest winter crisis of the ERR to that point."

 Calls to privatize the ERR peaked in late 1916, but Mayor William Henry countered that newer extensions had already recouped their costs.
 As a concession, the city delayed planned extensions to Elm Park, Calder, and West Edmonton.
 The ERR began to implement single-ended streetcar operations in that same year, which entailed removing the doors on one side of the streetcars, taking the driving vestibule out of one end, and—in most cases—replacing the conductor with a farebox mounted near the entry door.
 The ERR believed that single-ended streetcars would be cheaper to purchase and maintain since they only required a controller and brake valve on one end, rather than both ends.
 Since these streetcars could only be driven from one end, turning loops were required on lines that used single-ended streetcars so that they could turn around.